gerald-lnj/pyWordle/README.md

 ## Word list

 The word list is the CSW15 word list.
-On initial run, PyWordle attempst to fetch this file and saves it locally.
+On initial run, PyWordle attempts to fetch this file and saves it locally.
 Each PyWordle instance will filter though this text file to generate a list of valid words.
 Do note that there is no preference to "regular" words, any valid word can be chosen as the secret answer.

 ## Renderers